chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 *   Interviews: Talk with open source project contributors and maintainers with their own interpretation of terms
 *   Contributor Questions:
     *   How do you feel about working on this project?
+    *   Can you safely ask questions or ask for help when working on this project?
     *   Has a poor state of well-being affected your engagement with this open source project?
 How?
 *   Maintainer Questions:
     *   How should we be monitoring the well-being of individuals?